|Return to Homepage||

 We would also welcome any early photographs of the hotels.

-(Much of this information was drawn from Cattlemen to Commuters, Coles Hotel Collection and the Argus Newspaper)
+(Much of this information was drawn from Cattlemen to Commuters, Coles Hotel Collection and local Newspapers)

 |NAME||LOCATION||MELWAY||NOTES (Owner / Licensee)|